kaustubhsridhar/kaustubhsridhar.github.io/index.md

 My research interests are at the intersection of machine learning and sequential decision making.

-Currently, I am interested in deep reinforcement learning, neurosymbolic generative models, and robust deep learning, with applications in robotics, cloud computing, cyber-physical systems (autonomous vehicles, electric grids, etc.), and operations research.
+Currently, I am excited about deep reinforcement learning, neurosymbolic generative models, and robust deep learning, with applications in robotics, cloud computing, cyber-physical systems (autonomous vehicles, electric grids, etc.), and operations research.

 Before starting my PhD, I graduated with honors from the <a href="https://www.iitb.ac.in/">Indian Institute of Technology Bombay</a> in 2019.